dsbaars/hass-eink-display/README.md

 All rooms (abbreviated) in a table, with a row showing if the lights are on, and another row showing the temperature.

 __Right side__:
-Top: Power consumption and living room temperature
+Top: Power consumption and living room temperature<br>
 Bottom: Date and time

 #### Hardware which feeds HA (relevant for this project)